nuvious/SelfControlLocker/README.md

 ## Configuration format

-The configuration file will be auto-generated during the first run and is a dictionary of integers (1-7 for Mon-Sun) to a daily configuration object in the following format:
+The configuration file will be auto-generated during the first run and is a dictionary of integers (0-6 for Sun-Sat) to a daily configuration object in the following format:

 ```json
   "1": {